Profit Through Purpose

 • The South West Academic Health Science Network (SW AHSN)

-The South West Academic Health Science Network was a key investor in the Health & Wellbeing Challenge Fund.
-This innovative organization works to improve the health and patient experience of people in the South West by supporting and accelerating innovation and quality improvement.
-They spread proven innovations and programmes across the South West health care system; provide support and opportunities to innovators and businesses which have creative solutions for challenges in health and care; work with a number of partners to support ideas which improve lives and the way in which care is provided; and their Patient Safety Collaborative supports continuous learning and improvement to reduce the risk of harm and make care safer for all.
+The South West Academic Health Science Network was a key investor in our Health & Wellbeing Challenge Fund (South West).
+This innovative organisation works to improve the health and patient experience of people in the South West by supporting and accelerating innovation and quality improvement.
+They share proven innovations and programmes across the South West healthcare system and provide support and opportunities to innovators and businesses.
+Its Patient Safety Collaborative supports continuous learning and improvement to reduce the risk of harm and make care safer for all.

 • Trust for London

 Trust for London works on some of London’s most pressing social issues, promoting equality and fighting poverty.
-Their focus is to improve work, housing and living standards as well as opportunities for people facing sustained and systemic disadvantage such as disabled people.
+Their focus is to improve work, housing and living standards as well as opportunities for people facing sustained and systemic disadvantage.

-Trust for London’s willingness to find innovative ways to tackle the issues on which they are focused, led to them becoming one of the first investors into our Homelessness Property Funds.
+They are one of the first investors into our homelessness property funds.
 They have invested in both our Real Lettings Property Funds 1 & 2, supporting people in London who were at risk of homelessness.

 • Notting Hill Genesis

-Notting Hill Genesis is one of the largest housing associations in the country, with more than 67,500 homes owned or managed across London and the south-east.
+Notting Hill Genesis is one of the largest housing associations in the country, managing homes across London and the south-east.

 • Developing Health and Independence

-DHI helps those who are excluded from society, and those at risk, to turn their lives around.
-Through practical and emotional support, they help clients overcome barriers and behaviours that isolate them so they can establish connections and become part of their communities.
+DHI helps those at risk of experiencing homelessness to turn their lives around.
 They provide support around issues such as housing, debt, income, employment and substance misuse.

-DHI’s vision is to end social exclusion by ensuring that everyone has their basic needs met and are able to thrive by contributing to the richness and wellbeing of their community.
-Since 1996, DHI have set up supported homes for people recovering from drug and alcohol addiction.
-They offer a range of specialist services in Bath & North East Somerset, Bristol, Wiltshire, South Gloucestershire and Somerset, including housing support and advice, and ‘Reach Out’ events for families and carers of people using drugs and alcohol.
-They opened their first social enterprise lettings agency in 2012.
+They offer a range of specialist services in Bath & North East Somerset, Bristol, Wiltshire, South Gloucestershire and Somerset, including housing support and advice, and ‘Reach Out’ events for families and carers of people misusing drugs and alcohol.

 • Nacro